prosser/UsefulSamples/System.Text.Json/PolymorphicJsonConverter/README.md

 1. Copy the .cs files from this repo to your codebase (except for [Program.cs](Program.cs))
 2. If you're not using C# 10.0 or later, either set `<LangVersion>10.0</LangVersion>` in your .csproj, or adjust the syntax in those .cs files to the older, rustier version of C# you're forcing yourself to use.
-3. Using [Program.cs](Program.cs) as a guide, add an instance of `JsonPolymorphicConverterFactory` to your `JsonSerializerOptions.Converters`.
+3. Using [Program.cs](Program.cs) as a guide, add an instance of `PolymorphicJsonConverterFactory` to your `JsonSerializerOptions.Converters`.
 4. ???
 5. Profit.